nmcl/scratch/README.md

 # Scratch repo
-Various examples go in here that may be WIP and moved elsewhere are zero notice!
+Various examples go in here that may be WIP and moved elsewhere at zero notice!